 Introduction: This essay is guest authored by a group of pencils.
 Yes, we are a bunch of ordinary writing instruments.
 Even though any one of us is very dumb, even a group of idiots can produce something much greater than the sum of their parts when they figure out how to work together.
 Collaboration is what this essay is all about.
-We think that Leonard Read’s famous 1948 essay, “I Pencil” was misleading about how collaboration works and the story needs updating.
+We think that Leonard Read’s famous 1948 essay, “I Pencil” was misleading about how collaboration works.
+This is to set the record straight.

 We are lead pencils–the ordinary wooden pencils familiar to everyone who can read and write.
 This is our story, our genealogy.
 You may wonder why we would write this genealogy, but we are a mystery–more so than a tree or even a flash of lightning.
 Sadly we are taken for granted as if we were without import, but imagine life without us.